physicalist/ncbs-moose/packaging/windows/nsis-package/Docs/README.txt

 for a subversion code repository: http://moose.ncbs.res.in http://moose.sourceforge.net

-We acknowledge input from the CRL team led by Parag Chandragupta who did initial parallelization work, and Johannes Hjorth, who contributed some objects and is helping with the MUSIC port.

-Support is from many sources, including NCBS, the DAE and DBT (India), the NIH and a long-standing collaboration with Ravi Iyengar at Mount Sinai, and the EU-India grid project.

 Please look at the RELEASE_NOTES for updates and changes compared to the first release.
 The earlier release notes are in the DOCS directory.